 Autumn trees An explosion of colors.

-The valley in itself was extremely beautiful, where the few but colorful autumn trees framed the gray imposing rock formations.
+The valley in itself was really beautiful, where the few but colorful autumn trees framed the imposing rock formations.
 Here and there goats were climbing the steep hills.
 A perfect getaway from the smoky and noisy capital.

 Turtle Rock Riding to the turtle rock.